hossainmobarak/hossainmobarak.github.io/_pages/about.md

   - /about.html
 ---

-I am a doctoral candidate at Nuffield College, University of Oxford.
-I specialise in social and educational inequalities, gender disparity, cross-border policy diffusion, political economy of development, and mental health.
+I am a doctoral candidate at [Nuffield College](https://www.nuffield.ox.ac.uk/), University of Oxford.
+I specialise in social and educational inequalities, gender disparity, cross-border policy diffusion, the political economy of development, and mental health.
 While my research primarily focuses on low- and middle-income countries, I have also experience conducting research on the UK and US.

 Research
 ======